How to integrate fonts on WordPress?

 Then fill in the dialog box with the CSS you want to add.

 2.1.4.
-Make changes in the style sheet
+Making changes in the style sheet

-2.2. how to change font colors on WordPress?
+2.2 How do I change font colors on WordPress?

 2.2.1.
-Gutenberg Editor
+Gutenberg editor

 • Open the frame;